psychemedia/middle-english-romances/havelock-the-dane.md

 And Goldeboru shal ete wit me.
 That is so fayr so flour on tre;
 In al Denemark ^nis wimman
-So fayr so sche, bi seint lohan !"
+So fayr so sche, bi seint lohan!"
 ^ is, Ms.

 59